gratex/grasp-samples/README.md

 You may need to switch some of the settings, see next chapters.

+### running with 'other' acorn

+'Our' grasp comes with outdated acorn, and new one comes with flow parser.
+To use updated version of acorn (with ES2016 support), specify path relative to grasp:

+	grasp -e 'isFinite(__)' --parser='(../../acorn/dist/acorn.js,{locations: true, ecmaVersion: 9, sourceType: 'module', allowHashBang: true})' -r ../node/lib

 ### --parser sourceType

 If you get error like this: